On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Bianchi type VI developments

 \subsection{Class A developments}

 Given Bianchi class A orthogonal perfect fluid data $(G,g,k, \rho_0)$, there is a corresponding development, which is in fact a Bianchi spacetime.
-This is the content of Lemma 21.2 of \cite{RinAtt}; this development is called the \emph{corresponding class A development}.
+This is the content of Lemma 21.2 of \cite{RingstromBianchiIX}; this development is called the \emph{corresponding class A development}.

-\begin{rmk} In case that the underlying Lie group is of type VI$_0$, the spacetime always has a monotone volume singularity.
-Indeed, for Bianchi~VI$_0$, the lack of locally rotationally symmetric developments, see Remark \ref{rmk:lrs}, implies that all of the corresponding developments are past causally geodesically incomplete and future causally geodescially complete, by Lemmas 21.5 and 21.8 of \cite{RinAtt}.
-By Lemma 21.8 of \cite{RinAtt}, for type VI$_0$ the interval $I$ is of the form $I = (t_-, \infty)$, with $t_- > -\infty$.
-In the new time coordinate $\tau$ this interval gets mapped to $\bb{R}$, by Lemma 22.4 of \cite{RinAtt}, so we always have a monotone volume singularity for Bianchi~VI$_0$ with OPF matter. \end{rmk}
+\begin{rmk} In case that the underlying Lie group is of type~$\vio$, the solution always has a monotone volume singularity.
+Indeed, for Bianchi~$\vio$, the lack of locally rotationally symmetric developments, see Remark \ref{rmk:lrs}, implies that all of the corresponding developments are past causally geodesically incomplete and future causally geodescially complete, by Lemmas 21.5 and 21.8 of \cite{RingstromBianchiIX}.
+By Lemma 21.8 of \cite{RingstromBianchiIX}, for type~$\vio$ the interval $I$ is of the form $I = (t_-, \infty)$, with $t_- > -\infty$.
+In the new time coordinate $\tau$ this interval gets mapped to $\bb{R}$, by Lemma 22.4 of \cite{RingstromBianchiIX}, so we always have a monotone volume singularity for Bianchi~type~$\vio$ with OPF matter. \end{rmk}

-\begin{rmk} Let us note that for a class A development $(M,h)$ not of type IX, the scalar curvature $S$ of constant$-t$ hypersurfaces $(M_t,g_t)$ is nonpositive; for those Bianchi types the function $\gamma_S = \max\{0,S\}/\theta^2$ introduced in Theorem 7 of \cite{RinKGe} is identically zero, see the remarks after Remark 8 of \cite{RinKGe}. \end{rmk}
+\begin{rmk} Let us note that for a class A development $(M,h)$ not of type~IX, the scalar curvature $S$ of constant$-t$ hypersurfaces $(M_t,g_t)$ is nonpositive; for those Bianchi types the function $\gamma_S := \max\{0,S\}/\theta^2$ introduced in Theorem 7 of \cite{RingstromKleinGordon} is identically zero, see the remarks after Remark 8 of \cite{RingstromKleinGordon}. \end{rmk}